SamScherf/dotfiles/README.md

 Vim is configured to be used as an IDE and general text editor.
 These dot files use vim plug to manage the plugins and monokai as the color scheme

+When you first install these files, run "PlugInstall" in vim to install all the plugins

 ### XBindKeys

 XBindKeys is started by xinitrc and uses alsautils to make the volume up and down buttons work